Appalachian Trail: New York

 New York's 88.4 mi of trail contain very little elevation change compared to other states.
-From south to north, the trail summits many small mountains under 1400 ft in elevation, its highest point in New York being Prospect Rock at 1433 ft, and only 3000 ft from the state line with New Jersey.
+From south to north, the trail summits many small mountains under 1400 ft in elevation.
+Its highest point in New York is Prospect Rock at 1433 ft, only 3000 ft from the state line with New Jersey.
 The trail continues north, climbing near Fitzgerald Falls, passing through Sterling Forest, and then entering Harriman State Park and Bear Mountain State Park.

 The lowest point on the entire Appalachian Trail is in the Bear Mountain Zoo at 124 ft.
 It crosses the Hudson River on the Bear Mountain Bridge.
 It then passes through Fahnestock State Park, and continues northeast and crosses the Metro-North Railroad's Harlem Line.
 This track crossing is the site of the only train station along the trail's length.

 It enters Connecticut via the Pawling Nature Reserve.
 The section of the trail that passes through Harriman and Bear Mountain State Parks is the oldest section of the trail, completed in 1923.
-A portion of this section was paved by 700 volunteers with 800 granite-slab steps followed by over a mile of walkway supported by stone crib walls with boulders lining the path.
+A portion of this section was paved by 700 volunteers with 800 granite-slab steps, followed by over a mile of walkway supported by stone crib walls with boulders lining the path.
 The project took four years, cost roughly $1 million, and opened in June 2010.
 The project was done by the New York–New Jersey Trail Conference, which maintains and updates the Appalachian Trail in New York.

 Housatonic River's Great Falls in Falls Village, Connecticut, seen from the Appalachian Trail.